Inside the Stalker Hell of Italian Footballer Fabio Quagliarella

 Piccolo's requests for tickets and signed memorabilia became "heavier," Quagliarella noted.
 "But I rationalized that since he was lending me a hand with my problem, I had to put up with it.
 We were friends, but we didn't hang out together.
 He would send me emails, but mostly he was in touch my father."

 Vittorio Quagliarella, Fabio's father, met with Piccolo one afternoon to get an update on the status of the investigation.
 Piccolo shared some unsettling news: Quagliarella's stalker had somehow found out that Piccolo was involved in trying to unmask his/her identity.
-Piccolo said he'd begun receiving strange, anonymous text messages on his owncellphone.
+Piccolo said he'd begun receiving strange, anonymous text messages on his own cellphone.
 There had been a leak, or perhaps Piccolo was just that close to nailing the culprit?

 Piccolo promised to stay in touch.
 As they began to say their goodbyes, Vittorio made a quick request: